PGMY/q2w3-fixed-widget/readme.txt

 2. Javascript errors on page.
 Commonly caused by buggy plugins.
 Check javascript console of your browser.
 If you find errors, try to locate and fix its source.
 3. No `wp_head()` and `wp_footer()` functions in template.
 Check header.php and footer.php files of your active theme.

+= How to prevent overlaping with the footer? =

+Make sure you have updated plugin to version 2.x.
+Go to WP admin area, Appearance -> Fixed Widget Options.
+Here you can define top and bottom margins.
+Set bottom margin value >= footer height.
+Check the result.

 == Screenshots ==